MonikaSData/Pewlett-Hackard-Analysis/README.md

  **Recommendations: create two additional queries or tables to get more insight**
- 1. Create the list of employees that are eligible to retire by department (for all departments)
+ 1. Create list of employees that are eligible to retire by department (for all departments)
- 2. Review fare rates in rural and suburban cities
+ 2. Create list of employees that are eligible to participate in the mentorship program by department (for all departments)